 Vancouver

 Nascimento‐Ferreira MV, Moraes ACF de, Oliveira PVT, Rendo‐Urteaga T, Gracia‐Marco L, Forjaz CLM, Moreno LA, Carvalho HB.
 Assessment of physical activity intensity and duration in the paediatric population: evidence to support an a priori hypothesis and sample size in the agreement between subjective and objective methods [Internet].
 Obesity reviews.
-2018 ; 19( 6): 810-824.[citado 2026 jan.
-23 ] Available from: https://doi.org/10.1111/obr.12676 - Reliability and validity of a questionnaire for physical activity assessment in South American Children and Adolescents: the SAYCARE Study
+2018 ; 19( 6): 810-824.[citado 2026 abr.
+09 ] Available from: https://doi.org/10.1111/obr.12676 - Design and objectives of the South American Youth/Child Cardiovascular and Environmental (SAYCARE) Study

 - Is the measurement of blood pressure by automatic monitor in the South American pediatric population accurate [?]: SAYCARE study